Referring to 'Find Your Person'

 Referring is simple.
 There is no formal referral process required — just whatever feels most appropriate for your client.
 The easiest way is to:

-• Share the priority list page so your client can register interest in the next cohort
+• Share the waitlist page so your client can register interest in the next cohort

 • share the FULL PROGRAMME PAGE if they want more detail